ways/BlueDo/README.md

 ![Logo](https://raw.githubusercontent.com/ways/BlueDo/master/images/bluedo.png)

+Warning: probably broken since python 3.10 due to pybluez (and possibly other libs) no longer being maintained.
+See https://github.com/home-assistant/core/issues/73881

 Lock your desktop, mute music or run any other command when leaving your PC.
 There are dozens of apps like this.
 This one just aims to make it beautiful, modern and easy.

 # Maturity